 Microwave a small dish of vanilla twenty minutes before a showing and place it out of the way.

 Highlight an eat-in area in your kitchen with a table setting or a centerpiece.

-Kitchen should always look spotless.
+The kitchen should always look spotless.

 Create a master suite effect in your decorating.